gbowerman/wordtools/README.md

 - API layer - providing word search, anagram, random word functions via a REST API, implemented with Python Bottle micro-web framework.
 - Presentation layer - web UI which calls the API layer, also implemented with Bottle.

 There are more efficient ways to load and index a dictionary style list of words than to use a database server, but the purpose of this app is to demonstrate a simple micro-service architecture.
-Each layer is easy to implement as a container, be deployed as a set of inter-related containers in a pod, and scaled horizontally as needed.
+Each layer is implemented as a container, be deployed as a set of inter-related containers in a pod, and scaled horizontally as needed.

 ### Installation